Last updated on March 9, 2022

 When the V&A announced it was to display the UK’s largest and most comprehensive exhibition celebrating the life and work of one of the most influential fashion designers of the 20th century, it was met with a phenomenal response from fashion enthusiasts worldwide.
-The exhibition sold out just 19 days after it opened on 2 February, prompting the museum to extend its run by seven weeks.
-Originally scheduled to finish on 14 July, Christian Dior: Designer of Dreams continued until last Sunday, selling out again and becoming the most-visited exhibition in V&A history.
+The exhibition sold out just 19 days after it opened on 2 February!
+It prompted the museum to extend its run by seven weeks.
+Originally scheduled to finish on 14 July, Christian Dior: Designer of Dreams continued until last Sunday.
+It sold out once more, becoming the most-visited exhibition in V&A history.

-I found myself checking the V&A Museum’s website on a regular basis in the hopes that additional tickets would be released for the dates I was going to be in London… luckily, my efforts paid off.
+I found myself checking the V&A Museum’s website on a regular basis in the hopes that they would release additional tickets for the dates I was going to be in London… Luckily, my efforts paid off!
 Due to popular demand, V&A decided to extend its opening hours and I managed to get 2 tickets for the Friday 9:15 AM time slot.
 At £24 each, I found the tickets rather pricey, but as we later came to discover, the experience was worth every penny.

 The New Look

 With his debut collection that rejected the utilitarian and masculine way of dressing established during the 1920s and 30s, Christian Dior completely transformed the post-war European fashion scene.
-Back in 1947, at the ripe age of 42, the French couturier unveiled a range of whimsical and feminine garments that symbolised the beginning of a new era.
+Back in 1947, at the ripe age of 42, the French couturier unveiled a range of whimsical and feminine garments.
+That moment symbolised the beginning of a new era.

-In response to the fashion show, the then editor-in-chief of the American edition of Harper’s Bazaar, Carmel Snow, exclaimed: “It’s quite a revolution, dear Christian!
-Your dresses have such a new look!”, and a legend was born… Dior’s debut collection went down in the history of fashion as the “New Look”, characterised by enhanced busts, cinched waists, accentuated hips and extravagantly full A-line skirts.
+In response to the fashion show, the then editor-in-chief of the American edition of Harper’s Bazaar, Carmel Snow, reportedly exclaimed: “It’s quite a revolution, dear Christian!
+Your dresses have such a new look!”, and a legend was born… Dior’s debut collection went down in the history of fashion as the “New Look”.
+It was characterised by enhanced busts, cinched waists, accentuated hips, and extravagantly full A-line skirts.

 The Bar suit